LuisTali/LuisTali/README.md

-- 👋 Hi, I’m @LuisTali.
+- 👋 Hi, I’m Luis Taliercio.
 - 🇦🇷  I’m from Argentina.
 - 🎓 I’m Advanced Student of University Technician in Programming.
-- 🌱 Java and C mastery.
+- 🌱 Java, C, HTML and CSS mastery.
 - 👀 I’m interested in Mobile Device Apps Development.
 - 💞️ I’m looking to work in a company or a TeamGroup where i can learn and grow professionally.
 - 📫 You can reach on my Instagram or via eMail.